Jermaine0Forbes/Java-Personal/readme.md

 ```
 [go back home][home]

-### how to receive all the values of a map
+### how to receive all the values of a list
-- map.values() will return all the values
+- list.values() will return all the values

 ```java